rjmeats/DailyRainfall/Notes/Daily_Rainfall_Sheet_Evolution.md

 ### *Rules for Rainfall Observers*

-Up to edition K/4,000/12/01, the Note above the main table referred observers to '*Arrangements respecting the Systematic Observation and Record of the Rainfall*'.
+Up to version K/4,000/12/01, the Note above the main table referred observers to '*Arrangements respecting the Systematic Observation and Record of the Rainfall*'.
 This was the pamphlet first produced by Symons in the late 1870s (there is a copy appended to [British Rainfall 1880](https://digital.nmla.metoffice.gov.uk/IO_bb97dedd-9de2-4206-9549-efe4197a1603/)).

-From edition K/4,000/11/02 onwards, the Note refers to an updated '*Rules for Rainfall Observers*' document.
-A copy of this is appended to [British Rainfall 2003](https://digital.nmla.metoffice.gov.uk/IO_f8a0cada-be5c-45a4-a045-da9d574e8286/).
+From version K/4,000/11/02 onwards, the Note refers to an updated '*Rules for Rainfall Observers*' document.
+A copy of this is appended to [British Rainfall 1903](https://digital.nmla.metoffice.gov.uk/IO_f8a0cada-be5c-45a4-a045-da9d574e8286/).